stephanie-K/practitioner-stories/how-to.md

 ![diagram illustrating how our data is structured on Miro](/practitioner-stories/images/categories.png)

-We kept this same structure on the website so for each theme, there is an **Introduction** page from where you can find:
+<p style="margin-bottom: 0">We kept this same structure on the website so for each theme, there is an <strong>Introduction</strong> page from where you can find:</p>
 - the **General** findings
 - the  **Challenges**
 - the aspirations for the  **Future**